deepbsd/Archtail/README.md

 ## TODO

-Eventually, I'll need to break this sucker up into separate files, and at that point you'll have to clone it into the Archiso instance.
-That's fine.
-I'd prefer to have kept it simple, but it's just gotten too big.

-There are some other things that have struck me though:

 1. Break some of the larger functions into smaller functions.
 Particularly lv\_create.
 That one is too big.
 UPDATE: Haven't done this, but I have re- organized the sequence of the functions into Utility functions, Disk functions,